Three Rutgers Profs Honored for Inventions

 Their Patents in Biomedical Materials, Drug Delivery and Computer Engineering Led to the Honor

-Three Rutgers faculty members were honored last month as Fellows of the National Academy of Inventors: Joachim Kohn and Kathryn Uhrich, professors in the Department of Chemistry and Chemical Biology in the School of Arts and Sciences, and Richard Mammone, professor in the School of Engineering and the Rutgers Business School.
+Three Rutgers faculty members were honored recently as Fellows of the National Academy of Inventors: Joachim Kohn and Kathryn Uhrich, professors in the Department of Chemistry and Chemical Biology in the School of Arts and Sciences, and Richard Mammone, professor in the School of Engineering and the Rutgers Business School.

 (Top Left) Richard Mammone, (Top Right) Joachim Kohn and (Bottom) Kathryn Uhrich